deficollective/defiscan/src/content/protocols/pendle.md

 - Unwrapping (cookingcrypto)
 - Expand on "PENDLE incentives and Fees" in Technical Analysis (cookingcrypto)
 - check Limit Orders and centralisation vectors within (?)
+- Add more information about the hardwareDeployer.
+This EOA holds significant protocol-wide authority through its GUARDIAN and ALICE roles in the PendleGovernanceProxy.
+These roles allow it to modify fee rates via setLnFeeRate and pause protocol functions.
+Such a high concentration of power in a single external address represents a critical security risk for the entire fee distribution system (Swap/Fees).
+It is supposedly operated by a bot, but this has not been confirmed.

 # Summary